Repl-it-Coders/Repl.it-2020/ROADMAP.md

 # Roadmap

 ##  In progress ~ NOTE: Please do not Push Commits.
 You can if you must but try not to.

 - [ ] Make the Suggestions work.
 Make the suggestions be sent to a file.
   - [x] Make the boxes and the suggestions submit button look better.
   - [ ] List suggestions given by people underneath the suggestion form(future release ~ not now)
   - [ ] Limit one suggestion per person
+- [ ] Make sign in with repl auth
 - [ ] One week after submit a post with all the suggestions, with the most wanted first, and the least wanted last.
 Only valid suggestions allowed.

 ## Finished